john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 7 June | The Krotons, The Seeds Of Death, The War Games | 11:00 | 19:40 | 04:20

-### 3rd Doctor - Jon Pertwee - Now in color! - The Doctor is James Bond, he's stuck on Earth, doing secret missions for the British government.
+### 3rd Doctor - Jon Pertwee - Now in color!

+The Doctor is James Bond.
+He is stuck on Earth, doing secret missions for the British government.
+He knows karate and uses it a Lot.

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: